Toni-SM/semu.data.visualizer/README.md

 <br>

 <a name="extension"></a>
-### Add the extension to NVIDIA Omniverse Isaac Sim and enable it
+### Add the extension to a NVIDIA Omniverse app and enable it

-1. Download the latest [release](https://github.com/Toni-SM/omni.add_on.visualizer/releases), or any release according to your Isaac Sim version, and unzip it into the Isaac Sim's extension path (```/isaac-sim/exts``` for containers or ```~/.local/share/ov/pkg/isaac_sim-2021.1.0/exts``` for native workstations)
+1. Add the the extension by following the steps described in [Extension Search Paths](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html#extension-search-paths)

-2. Enable the extension in the menu *Window > Extensions* under the same name
+2. Enable the extension by following the steps described in [Extension Enabling/Disabling](https://docs.omniverse.nvidia.com/py/kit/docs/guide/extensions.html#extension-enabling-disabling)

 3. Import the extension into any python code and use it...

     ```python